VincentasR/Cardle/README.md

 # Cardle

 Cardle is a daily car guessing game built around an automotive knowledge graph.
-The game is inspired by Wordle, and the mechanics are quite similar.
+The game is inspired by Wordle, with similar daily guessing mechanics.

 Players discover one vehicle per day.
-Discovered vehicles are added to a persistent visual graph, where relationships such as shared engines, designers, model lineage, and many more, gradualy reveal the structure of the automotive world.
+Discovered vehicles are added to a persistent visual graph, where relationships such as shared engines, designers, model lineage, body styles, and drivetrains gradually reveal the structure of the automotive world.

-## CUrrent stage
+## Current stage

-The project is currently in the knowledge-model prototyping phase.

-The first prototype uses manually modeled BMW vehicles in Neo4j to explore: vehicle hierarchy, what kind of names/generations/trims/variants would be suited for the final game, versions, engines, body styles, drivertain, designers, successor relationships.

-The prototype will later be replaced by an automated integration pipeline combining RDF knowledge graphs, structured datasets and scraped web data.
+The project has moved from manual graph prototyping to an automated data integration pipeline.

+Wikipedia vehicle data is scraped into raw JSON and transformed into a canonical automotive schema containing manufacturers, models, variants, versions, engines, body styles, drivetrains, designers, production periods, and vehicle relationships.

+The current BMW dataset is used as the first complete prototype.
+The next step is importing the canonical data into Neo4j and building the playable Cardle game on top of the resulting knowledge graph.

+Future work includes supporting additional manufacturers, handling less structured sources, and experimenting with lightweight LLM-assisted information extraction.